celestiaorg/knuu/docs/knuu-new.md

     }

     // Adding file after commit will add it to the deployment of the instance
-    // Therefore the is no image rebuilt, however the file must be very small (config maps are used)
+    // Therefore the is no image rebuilt, however the file must be very small (config maps are used, so a few KBs are fine)
     // and should not be used to transport large files otherwise the deployment will fail err = sampleInstance.Storage().AddFile("<source-path>", "<destination-path>", "<permissions>")
     if err != nil {